 pharmachologic effect

-Iron is carried by a specific plasma protein called transferrin (beta-globulin synthesized in the liver).
+Iron is transported by a specific plasma protein - transferrin (beta globulin synthesized in the liver).
 Each transferrin molecule binds 2 iron atoms.
 In the form of an iron-transferrin complex, iron is delivered to the site of synthesis of hemoglobin, myoglobin and some enzymes.
 Transferrin is also indirectly involved in the body's defense system against infection.

-Iron is absorbed in the gastrointestinal tract in a bivalent form, in hemoglobin it is also only in a bivalent form, however, it is the free Fe3 + ions (ferric iron) that stimulate the formation of globin, which ultimately contributes to an increase in the level of hemoglobin.
-After parenteral administration of a complex of iron (III) hydroxide with polyisomaltose, the hemoglobin concentration increases faster than oral administration salts of iron (II), since the kinetics of iron inclusion in hemoglobin depends not on the method of administration, but on the valence of iron.
+Iron is absorbed into the gastrointestinal tract in a divalent form, in hemoglobin it is also found only in a divalent form, however, it is free Fe3+ ions (trivalent iron) that stimulate the formation of globin, which ultimately contributes to an increase in hemoglobin levels.
+After parenteral administration of iron (III) hydroxide complex with polyisomaltose, the hemoglobin concentration increases faster compared to by mouth iron (II) salts, since the kinetics of iron incorporation into hemoglobin depends not on the method of administration, but on the valency of the iron.

-Most of iron for the synthesis of hemoglobin comes as needed from the deposited form - the ferritin complex synthesized in the mitochondria of the liver.
-Iron in the apoferritin-iron complex is included in the micelles of hydrated iron oxide phosphate.
+Most of iron for hemoglobin synthesis comes as needed from a deposited form - ferritin complex, synthesized in liver mitochondria.
+Iron in the apoferritin-iron complex is incorporated into hydrated iron oxide phosphate micelles.

 Indications

-Ferrum LEC is indicated for treatment iron deficiency states requiring fast and reliable replacement of iron losses in the body, such as:
+Ferrum LEK is indicated for the treatment iron deficiency conditions, requiring rapid and reliable replacement of iron losses in the body, such as:

-- ineffectiveness of therapy for iron deficiency anemia with oral iron preparations
+- ineffectiveness of treatment of iron deficiency anemia with oral iron supplements

-Ferrum LEK is used in patients with clearly defined indications for prescribing the drug, with the obligatory laboratory tests of the plasma ferritin level and the number of erythrocytes.
+Ferrum LEK is used in patients with clearly defined indications for the drug, subject to mandatory laboratory tests of plasma ferritin levels and red blood cell counts.

-In the case of suspected impaired iron absorption, additional confirmation is required - an iron absorption test.
+In case of suspected iron absorption disorder, additional confirmation is required - an iron absorption test.

 Contraindications